GLOBAL MARKETS-Stocks, oil rally after US manufacturing data

 The FTSEurofirst 300 Index of top regional shares closed 1.5 percent higher at 1,085.04.

-Crude oil erased early losses to turn higher on the U.S. ISM report.
-Oil, like other assets viewed as risky, traded lower early in the session as Europe’s contraction in factory activity outweighed a brighter manufacturing outlook in China, South Korea and Taiwan, three of Asia’s leading exporters.
+Crude oil erased earlier losses to turn higher on the U.S. ISM report.
+Oil, like other assets viewed as risky, traded lower earlier in the session as Europe’s contraction in factory activity outweighed a brighter manufacturing outlook in China, South Korea and Taiwan, three of Asia’s leading exporters.

 China’s official PMI was tempered by a separate private survey from HSBC, which painted a gloomier picture.